Guide for Buying Health Insurance

 although an exclusion based on a preexisting condition may apply,

-• If COBRA doesn’t apply and converting your group coverage is
+depending on your medical history and your insurance history. - If COBRA doesn’t apply and converting your group coverage is

 not for you, then, if you are healthy, not yet eligible for Medicare,